robertroessler/rwip/README.md

 ## ToDo

-Possible items to work on - for myself or collaborators include
+Possible items to work on - for myself or collaborators - include

 * make RWip *not* activate the designated "inactivity" app if the user appears to be gaming or watching a [fullscreen] video - actually, *any* fullscreen app...
+DONE!

+* support a "library" of inactivity apps via a dropdown list with Add and Remove buttons...
 DONE!

 * enable RWip to be yet another "always run on system start-up" app...
 DONE!